Role required: User, Vulnerability Manager or Group Manager

 Dependency details

-In the All packages section, when you click on View details, you are taken to the selected third-party dependency's security details.
+In the All packages section, when you click on View details, you are taken to a table showing information of your files related to the selected third-party dependency.

 The table columns provide the following information: